dortania/OpenCore-Post-Install/cosmetic/gui.md

 ## Setting up Boot-chime with AudioDxe

-So to start, we'll need a couple things:
+So to start, we'll need a couple of things:

 * Onboard audio output
   * USB DACs will not work